 - All your projects, tags, rates, and (on Business plans) contracts

-- All time entries from at least the last 90 days
+- All your time entries

 - All pauses associated with those entries